-- · the future performance of our business and operations; - expectations regarding revenues, expenses, Adjusted EBITDA and anticipated cash needs; - · expectations regarding cash flow, liquidity and sources of funding; - · expectations regarding capital expenditures; - the anticipated benefits of Symbotic's leadership structure;
+- the future performance of our business and operations; - expectations regarding revenues, expenses, Adjusted EBITDA and anticipated cash needs; - expectations regarding cash flow, liquidity and sources of funding; - expectations regarding capital expenditures; - the anticipated benefits of Symbotic's leadership structure;

-- the effects of pending and future legislation; - · business disruption; - risks related to the impact of the COVID-19 pandemic on the financial condition and results of operations of Symbotic; - disruption to the business due to our dependency on certain customers; - increasing competition in the warehouse automation industry; - · any delays in the design, production or launch of our systems and products; - · the failure to meet customers' requirements under existing or future contracts or customer's expectations as to price or pricing structure; - · any defects in new products or enhancements to existing products; and - the fluctuation of operating results from period to period due to a number of factors, including the pace of customer adoption of our new products and services and any changes in our product mix that shift too far into lower gross margin products.
+- the effects of pending and future legislation; - business disruption; - · risks related to the impact of the COVID-19 pandemic on the financial condition and results of operations of Symbotic; - disruption to the business due to our dependency on certain customers; - increasing competition in the warehouse automation industry; - any delays in the design, production or launch of our systems and products; - the failure to meet customers' requirements under existing or future contracts or customer's expectations as to price or pricing structure; - any defects in new products or enhancements to existing products; and - the fluctuation of operating results from period to period due to a number of factors, including the pace of customer adoption of our new products and services and any changes in our product mix that shift too far into lower gross margin products.

 Such forward-looking statements involve risks and uncertainties that may cause actual events, results or performance to differ materially from those indicated by such statements.
 Certain of these risks are identified and discussed in other sections of this prospectus, including under the heading "Risk Factors" and elsewhere in this prospectus.
 These risk factors will be important to consider in determining future results and should be reviewed in their entirety.
 These forward-looking statements are expressed in good faith, and we believe there is a reasonable basis for them.
 However, there can be no assurance that the events, results or trends identified in these forward-looking statements will occur or be achieved.
-Forward-looking statements are provided for the purposes of assisting the reader in understanding our financial performance, financial position and cash flows as of and for periods ended on certain dates and to present information about management's current expectations and plans relating to the future, and the reader is cautioned not to place undue reliance on these forward-looking statements because of their inherent uncertainty and to appreciate the limited purposes for which they are being used by management.
+Forward-looking statements are provided for the purposes of assisting the reader in understanding our financial performance, financial position and cash flows as of and for periods ended on certain dates and to present information about management's current expectations and plans relating to the future, and the reader is cautioned they are being used by management.
 While we believe that the assumptions and expectations reflected in the forward-looking statements are reasonable based on information currently available to management, there is no assurance that such assumptions and expectations will prove to have been correct.